USFWS/secas/_posts/2024-07-29-Sentinel-Landscapes-Landscape-Level-Collaborative-Conservation.md

 <figure>
   <img src="http://secassoutheast.org/images/SCLCSL_blog.jpg" alt="Map of the salt marsh within U.S. FWS Refuge boundaries"/>
-  <figcaption>Salt marsh near Refuges in the South Carolina Lowcountry Sentinel Landscape.</figcaption>
+  <figcaption>Salt marsh near U.S. FWS-managed National Wildlife Refuges in the South Carolina Lowcountry Sentinel Landscape.</figcaption>
 </figure>

 There are currently 14,000 acres of salt marsh within one mile of existing U.S. FWS Refuges.
 But protecting all of these lands is challenging—if not impossible—without greater collaboration across organizations.